adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 categories: js
 ---

-> Samsung shits out a different-sized black rectangle every 30 seconds.
+> &ldquo;Samsung shits out a different-sized black rectangle every 30 seconds.&rdquo;

 Brad Frost is right.
 Samsung does do this.
 Lots of devices and browser vendors do this.